 - 12 close-grip bench presses, and 12 close grip lat pull-downs

 Then do another couple of circuits, changing the exercise angles or grip width, or exercise style, like bent over rows rather than cable.
 All up this should take somewhere around 21-22 minutes.
-If you've away from this sort of workout a while, take a three-day gap, then a two day one, then go to every second day, wither perhaps an extra day off, so four times a week
+If you've away from this sort of workout a while, take a three-day gap, then a two day one, then go to every second day, with perhaps an extra day off; so four times a week

 Here's a basic list of what you can do with the Leverage Gym, excluding any options, and other body weight or independent exercises you can add.